intro2r/intro2r/unit1/labs.md

   d.
 What is the average number of harry potter books read?

   e.
-Create a plot of HP house.
+Create a barplot of HP house.

   f.
-Create a plot of yes vs nos to pineapple on pizza.
+Create a barplot of yes vs nos to pineapple on pizza.

 ### 4. Is there anything that has been exceptionally confusing so far?